The Cheapest Cities To Fly Into in Europe (and Where You’ll Save the Most)

 Tips for scoring the cheapest flights to Europe

-Set up price alerts
+Set up flight alerts

 Use flexible dates search